 The AAD recommends that everyone #PracticeSafeSun and reduce their risk of skin cancer by:

 With an estimated 9,500 Americans diagnosed with skin cancer each day, it’s hard to understand why more employers aren’t taking steps to minimize this preventable exposure.
-The use of protective clothing and sunscreen, and seeking shade during peak sun hours should be our focus as we head into the summer months… Let’s give this health exposure the attention it deserves!
+The use of protective clothing, sunscreen, and seeking shade during peak sun hours should be our focus as we head into the summer months.
+Let’s give this health exposure the attention it deserves!

 the Safety Training App!

 Copyright © 2020 Safety Reports | Mobile Safety Solutions